 Emart Photoshoot – The large, cheap choice

 This is another basic greenscreen.
-It only comes in green, has no stand but you do get clips to mount it onto any bar.
-It’s the most budget option of the large green screens.
+It only comes in green and has no stand, but you get clips to mount it onto any bar.
+It’s the most budget option for the large green screens.

-Simply throw this over a window or clamp it onto any stationary bar.
-The material is a bit cheap and wrinkly due to the way it’s folded but for a simple purpose like a virtual background for online teaching, this is fine.
+Throw this over a window or clamp it onto any stationary bar.
+The material is a bit cheap and wrinkly due to how it’s folded, but this is fine for a simple purpose like a virtual background for online teaching.

-Again, you will need to figure out how best to hold this up in your home.
-There are various stands you can also purchase for use in your home office.
+Again, it would be best to determine how best to hold this up in your home.
+You can also purchase various stands for use in your home office.

 Pros: